fatfish-lab/aquarium-documentation/src/web/workspaces/timeline.md

 From this interface, you can define if the task need to repeat every day of the week, starting from a specific date, and for how long.
 You can also define it's daily duration.

 If you enable `Replace existing timeline`, the task's timeline will be replaced by the new recurrence.
 If you disable it, the recurrence will be added to the existing timeline.

+## Show workload

+By pressing `W` or clicking on `Show workload` in the bufferzone, you can display the number of days or hours already assigned to assigned users for each days of the timeline.
+This is useful to see if a user is overloaded or not.

+If the workload is too high, the cell will be colored in red.
+When you hover the cell, you will see the total number of hours assigned to the user for that day.

+## Show timelogs

+By pressing `J` or clicking on `Show timelogs` in the bufferzone, you can display the number of hours already timeloged by the team.
+It's displayed as a progression bar on top of the cell.
+The information is also displayed when you hover the cell.